-- (2) The frequency drift of the hydrogen maser was obtained using the measured data relative to KRISS-Yb1 for one month (MJD 60154-60184) including the evaluation period. - (3) The frequency uncertainty due to the dead-time in Yb-HM comparison was estimated following the procedure in [8].
-The noise of HM1405628 was estimated as the square sum of white phase noise 7.5×10-14 (τ/s)-1, white frequency noise 3.5×10-14 (τ/s)^{-1/2}, and flicker frequency noise 2.5×10-16.
-The frequency instability of HM1405628 was deduced by the measurements by three-cornered hat method using two other H-masers, by the Yb optical lattice clock, by the KRISS Cs fountain clock, and by TT during the last six months. - (4) The systematic uncertainty of the frequency conversion by the optical frequency comb from RF to optical frequency was estimated by comparing the simultaneous measurement of the 1156 nm clock laser by two similar optical frequency combs.
-The weighted mean of the measurement values of the difference between the two comb systems was 6.6(6.9)×10-17.
-There was no difference between the two comb measurements within the uncertainty.
+- (2) The frequency drift of the hydrogen maser was obtained using the measured data relative to KRISS-Yb1 for 25 days (MJD 60284-60309) including the evaluation period. - (3) The frequency uncertainty due to the dead-time in HM-Yb comparison was estimated following the procedure in [8, 11].
+The noise of HM1405628 was -estimated as the square sum of white phase noise 1.0×10-13 (τ/s)-1, white frequency noise 3.5×10-14 (τ/s)^{-1/2}, flicker frequency noise 1.0×10-16, and random walk frequency noise 1.0×10-18 (τ/s)^{1/2}, as shown Fig. 1.
+The frequency instability of HM1405628 was deduced by the measurements by three-cornered hat method using two other H-masers, by the Yb optical lattice clock (KRISS-Yb1), and by TT for five months (from Jun.
+2023 to Nov.
+2023).

+Figure 1.
+Frequency instability of the hydrogen maser (HM1405628)

+(4) The systematic uncertainty of the frequency conversion by the optical frequency comb from RF to optical frequency was estimated by comparing the simultaneous measurement of the 1156 nm clock laser by two similar optical frequency combs.
+The weighted mean of the measurement values of the difference between the two comb systems was $6.6(6.9) \times 10^{-17}$.
+There was no difference between the two comb

+- measurements within the uncertainty.
 The uncertainty was statistically limited despite long total measurement time because the combs were referenced to a hydrogen maser. - (5) u_B/Lab caused by the cables distributing the hydrogen maser signal was ignored.
 The HM reference signal was located in the same building as KRISS-Yb1 and most part of the cable path was in the temperature-stable laboratory.
 Also, we used cables with low sensitivity to the temperature variation.
 Thus, it is expected that the systematic uncertainty due to the cable is negligible.
 We evaluated the effect from the cable by measuring the frequency difference between the original HM reference signal and the round-tripped signal (using the two cables of same type along the same path between KRISS-Yb1 and HM).
-The measured frequency difference is less than the statistical uncertainty, which is given by the Allan deviation value of 2.5×10-18 at 100 000 s.
+The measured frequency difference is less than the statistical uncertainty, which is given by the Allan deviation value of 2.5×10^{-18} at 100~000 s.
 There was no bump for the diurnal thermal cycle.
-Instead we observed a bump of 4×10-16 at about 500 s due to the room temperature control cycle of about 1000 s.
+Instead we observed a bump of 4×10^{-16} at about 500 s due to the room temperature control cycle of about 1000 s.
 As we did not perform the experiment at fixed time of the day and the typical duration of the experiment was several tens of thousand seconds, it is expected the effect of the ~500-s-moduation of the cable should be averaged out to zero.